Information Criterion for Boltzmann Approximation Problems: Application of the Cross-Entropy Information Criterion

 The CIC tends to decrease and then slowly increase as $d$ increases, subject to the randomness of the data.
 Figure~\ref{fig:CIC_illustration} shows such a pattern, where $k$ is the number of mixture components in the GMM with unconstrained means and covariances.
 Note that $k$ is proportional to the free parameter dimension $d = (k-1) + k(p + {p(p+1)}/{2})$, with $p$ denoting the dimension of the GMM density support.

-Within the $t^{th}$ iteration, our implemented algorithm performs a grid search of the CIC over $k$ as shown in Figure~\ref{fig:CIC_illustration} for $t = $ {1}, {4}, {7} for the numerical example (with $b=1.5$) in Section~\ref{sec:num_ex}.
+Within the $t^{th}$ iteration, we calculate the CIC over $k$ as shown in Figure~\ref{fig:CIC_illustration} for $t = $ {1}, {4}, {7} for the numerical example (with $b=1.5$) in Section~\ref{sec:num_ex}.
 As the iteration counter $t$ increases, $\overline{\textrm{CIC}}^{(t)}(d)$ in \eqref{eq:CIC_cumul} uses a larger sample that accumulated data over iterations to more accurately estimate the cross-entropy.
-To save computational time, our implemented algorithm for the numerical example (detailed in Appendix B) uses the previous and current iterations' results to adjust the grid search range for $k$ (instead of running the EM algorithm for every $k\ge 1$).

 At { $t=1$}, the GMM with $k=7$ in Figure~\ref{fig:CIC_illustration2}(b) achieves the minimum CIC (as shown in Figure~\ref{fig:CIC_illustration}), while $k=1$ and $k=10$ result in seemingly over-simplified and over-complicated densities in Figure~\ref{fig:CIC_illustration2}(a) and Figure~\ref{fig:CIC_illustration2}(c), respectively, for the given sample size, 1000 (note that the effective sample size is much smaller because only a small portion of the data fall above the red dashed line as explained earlier with Figure~\ref{fig:EM algo}).
 The right choice of $k$ (neither too small nor too large) for the given sample size at the current iteration helps subsequent iterations by preventing sampling from an overly simplified/complicated distribution that could misguide the later iterations.
 Thus, it is beneficial to refine the approximate distribution \textit{proportionally} (neither too much nor too little) for the given data size.
 Over iterations, sampled data (yellow dots in Figure~\ref{fig:EM algo}) should increasingly cover the entire support of the target density.
 The CIC-minimizing densities at {$t=4$} in Figure~\ref{fig:CIC_illustration2}(d) and {$t=7$} in Figure~\ref{fig:CIC_illustration2}(e) capture the overall shape of the target density in Figure~\ref{fig:CIC_illustration2}(f).